 Also in this area is the NZ Messines Ridge Memorial (Belgium), erected for the Battle of Messines in June 1917.
 The names of 828 soldiers of the New Zealand Expeditionary Force who fell in or near Messines in 1917 and 1918 are recorded here.

 The Caterpillar Valley Memorial to the Missing also is a New Zealand designated cemetery located about half a mile north-west of the village of Montauban in the Somme district in France and was known as Caterpillar Wood.
-The Caterpillar Valley Cemetery has 125 New Zealand graves and a memorial to the 1205 missing men of the New Zealand Division who died in the Battles of the Somme in 1916.
+Fifteen thousand members of the NZ Corps went into action.
+Over 6000 were wounded and 2000 were killed.
+They are commemorated on the New Zealand Memorial to the Missing in Caterpillar Valley Cemetery near Longueval.
+One warrior returned home to New Zealand in November 2004 and his remains lie in the tomb of the Unknown Warrior outside New Zealand's National War Memorial.

 North east of this on a rise between High Wood on the left and Delville Wood on the right, is the large New Zealand National Memorial at Longueval in France.
 Similar in design to the national memorial at Messines it marks the actual position that the New Zealand Division took as their original objective in the first Battle of the Somme, and from which they launched the successful attack on Flers on 15 September.